instagated/auction-api/README.md

 				lookup for user with maximum bid in BIDS table, get the proper user instance from users table and update it in auction_items table
 				->SECOND PART OF SCHEDULED TASK --- SENDING MAIL IS IN PROGRESS TASK FOUR->Submitting new bids
-			->URI for that will be http://localhost:8080/auction/bids/add
+			->URI for that will be http://localhost:8080/auction/bids/add, one issue is there currently if we add add 2 entries in table one by one, but delete first, id generated is not consecutive one.
 			->ADDING AUTHENTICATION TO THIS URI WAS IN PROGRESS AS WELL

 TASK FIVE->View all bids submitted by an authenticated user